Self Control (Frank Ocean song): Critical reception

 Complex ranked "Self Control" the third best song on Blonde, calling it full of sounds that "can make us cry" and "may be the closest anyone can get to actually ascending."
 Yahoo Entertainment called it the eleventh best Ocean song as of 2017.

 UCLA Radio called the song Ocean's "finest musical prose on the feeling" of longing.
 DJBooth stated that "As usual, Frank lets his songwriting unfold and strike the way an unpleasant memory has the potential to seize us" and called it "the saddest and most desperate moment of the album because the more you sit with the song, the more you realize Frank Ocean is bleeding all over wax.
 He's trying to be coy and flit around the hurt, but there are no two ways around it—this situation fucking sucks."

 Flood Magazine called the song "devastated confession of emotional surrogacy" and "one of many examples here of Ocean's unique gifts as a vocalist, which, true to contemporary production methods, have much more to do with the way he shapes his voice through technology than with his inherent tone and timbre.
 It's how he achieves the kinds of expressions an unaffected human voice seems almost incapable of matching."

 Lindsay Zoladz, of The New York Times' The Amplifier, named "Self Control" as one of the songs that explain her, as an intro to the newsletter series: "here is the B-side of my roaring 20s: Frank Ocean's tender voice was and remains a balm for whatever failure, loneliness and disappointment life decided to throw my way."

+In popular culture

+The song was featured in the 2026 film Leviticus.